Monthly Economic Update January 2013

 Januaryâ€™s Economic Releases

-The S&P 500 index gained 4.5% during the month of January.
+The S&P 500 index gained 5.2% during the month of January, its best annual start in nearly two decades.
 Developed international equity markets, as defined by the MSCI EAFE Developed Markets index, were up 5.3% for the month.
-Emerging markets started the year on a strong note as the MSCI Emerging Markets index gained 11.3% for the month.
-Currency strength, particularly in developing economies, enhanced returns for dollar based investors.
+Emerging markets started the year with less significant gains, rising 1.4% for the month.
+For dollar-based investors, modest dollar strength weighed slightly on international developed market returns.

 This market commentary was produced by Summit Financial Resources, Inc., 4 Campus Drive, Parsippany, NJ 07054.
 Tel: 973-285-3600, Fax: 973-285-3666.
 Source of performance: MorningstarÂ®.
 Indices are unmanaged and cannot be invested into directly.
 The investment and market data contained in this newsletter is not an offer to sell or purchase any security or commodity.
 Standard & Poorâ€™s 500 Index (S&P 500) is an unmanaged group of securities considered to be representative of the stock market in general.
 The MSCI EAFE and Emerging Markets Indexes were created by Morgan Stanley Capital International (MSCI) and designed to measure equity market performance in global developed and emerging markets, respectively.
 The Barclays Aggregate Bond Index is a market capitalization-weighted index comprised of government securities, mortgagebacked securities, asset-backed securities, corporate securities, and a small number of foreign bonds traded in the U.S. It is used to represent the universe of bonds in the domestic market.
 REITs, Real Estate Investment Trusts, are securities that invest in real estate directly, either through properties or mortgages.
 REITs receive special tax considerations and typically offer investors high yields, however, have liquidity constraints.
 Past performance does not guarantee future results.
 Information throughout this Newsletter, whether stock quotes, charts, articles, or any other statement or statements regarding markets or other financial information, are obtained from sources which we, and our suppliers believe to be reliable, but we do not warrant or guarantee the timeliness or accuracy of this information.
 Neither we nor our information providers shall be liable for any errors or inaccuracies, regardless of cause, or the lack of timeliness of, or for any delay or interruption in the transmission thereof to the reader.
 To unsubscribe from this investment newsletter please reply to this email with â€œunsubscribeâ€ in the subject.
 Opinions expressed are subject to change without notice and are not intended as investment advice or a guarantee of future performance.
 Consult your financial professional before making any investment decision. with â€œunsubscribeâ€ in the subject.
 Opinions expressed are subject to change without notice and are not intended as investment advice or a guarantee of future performance.
 Consult your financial professional before making any investment decision.